episerver/Foundation-docs/Foundation.Commerce/Page Types/Budgeting Page.md

 [FoundationPageData](Foundation%20Page%20Data.md), IDisableOPE

 ### Restrictions
-**There is no edit view available - maybe a bug...?**
-The Checkout Page is not available in edit view by default.
+The Budgeting Page is not available in edit view by default.
 To enable it, go to Admin view > Content type > [Commerce] Checkout Page > Settings and select the **Available in edit view** check box.

 ## Preview
 ![Budegting Page](Screenshots/Budgeting%20Page%20-%20OPE.png)